Burger Buns are easy to make and delicious with grilled hamburger and other meats. Makes great hot dog buns, too!

 - Have all ingredients at room temperature.
 Put dry mixture in processing bowl with steel blade.
 While motor is running, add egg, milk, water and oil.
 Process until mixed.
 Continue processing, adding remaining flour until dough forms a ball.Place dough in lightly oiled bowl and turn to grease top.
 Cover; let rise until dough tests ripe, about 60-90 minutes.
 Continue with Shaping, Rising and Baking instructions below.

 Shaping, Rising and Baking

 - Turn dough onto lightly floured surface; punch down to remove air bubbles.
 Divide into two equal pieces.
 Divide each half into 3 or 4 pieces.* Shape each piece into a smooth ball.
 Place on large greased baking pan.
 Flatten each ball to a 4-inch diameter, allowing one inch between buns.
 Cover; let rise until indentation remains after touching, about 20 minutes.

-- For glaze: whisk together egg and water; brush on rolls.
-Sprinkle with sesame seeds (optional).
+- For egg wash: whisk together egg and water; brush on buns.
+Sprinkle buns with sesame seeds (optional).

 - Bake in preheated 400°F oven for 10 to 12 minutes.
 Remove from baking pan and let cool on wire rack.